InRule/Samples/Developer Samples/WindowsContainers/readme.md

 * Catalog management is provided by [inrule-catalog-manager](inrule-catalog-manager/).
 RuleApplications can be viewed, labeled, and promoted.
 Users can be created and modified along with permissions.

-* Although most flavors of SQL are supported (SQL Server, MySQL, Oracle, etc.) irCatalog database persistence is provided by SQL Server Express and comes from [microsoft/mssql-server-windows-express](https://github.com/Microsoft/sql-server-samples/tree/master/samples/manage/windows-containers/mssql-server-2016-express-sp1-windows)
+* Most flavors of SQL are supported (SQL Server, MySQL, Oracle, etc.).
+Ensure that you allow port 1433 access between your container network and the database server.

 ### Image repository and registry